foxandpotatoes/website/en/_posts/motm/2020-09-16-jacques-fondaire.md

 I always use the latest version of JOSM under Windows 10 for encoding and a smartphone capable of receiving signals from Galileo for field use.

 ## How do you map?

+For changes in my close neighbourhood, I map by notes or by memory.
+Once in front of the editor on the computer and if the task is more complex, I use as much data as possible to cross-check the information: aerial imagery, pictures, the land register.

-In which area ?
+## In which area are you mapping?

 The majority of my encodings are located in the south of the Belgian province of Luxembourg.
 I try to make and encourage encodings that are as structured and complete as possible: all the houses in a village, all the walks in a tourist association, all the restaurants in a locality, for example.
 I try to avoid mapping at random as much as possible, which doesn't prevent me from correcting errors wherever they occur.

 ## What are you mapping?
 Do you have a specialization?

 I have started to map all the buildings in the town of Aubange.
-I added economic activities (shops, restaurants, offices, doctors, banks, accommodation, leisure facilities, etc.), thanks to a cooperation with the Agence de Développement local (Local Development Agency).
+I added economic activities (shops, restaurants, offices, doctors, banks, accommodation, leisure facilities, etc.), thanks to a cooperation with the Agence de Développement Local (Local Development Agency).
 I have added building elsewhere, without adding much activity, for lack of information, but I am trying to create contacts to obtain them.

 ## What is your biggest achievement as a mapper?